esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-definition-document/README.md

 See the [risk registrar](../risks/) for a breakdown of current known risks.

 As can be seen the primary concern to stake-holders at this time is the Emergency Responder Real Time System and specifically:
-It's ability to:
+Its ability to provide a timely bed allocation, along with one of a list of specialisms (See [Specialism Reference Data](../models/reference-data/specialities))

-* Take a location along with one of a list of specialisms (See [Specialism Reference Data](../models/reference-data/specialities))
+These risks need to be addressed using a Proof of Concept.
+See below.

 # Tailored Architecture